mjtsai1974/DevBlog/_posts/2018-03-08-prob-bound-hoeffding-bound.md

 belonging to the same distribution</font>, to facilitate <font color="DeepSkyBlue">stepping toward the minimum bias with the suggested sampling size</font>.
 </p>

-### The <font color="Red">Mjtsai1974 Upper Bound</font>
+### The <font color="Red">Mjtsai1974 Light Weight Upper Bound</font>
 >Before stepping into the major topic, make ourself a tiny break in a corner with a rather simple inequality, constrain still the same random variable as <font color="Red">Hoeffding lemma</font>.
 It's just the trivial finding during my proof in these <font color="Red">Hoeffding bounds</font>.
-I nicknamed it the <font color="Red">Mjtsai1974 Upper Bound</font>.
+I nicknamed it the <font color="Red">Mjtsai1974 Light Weight Upper Bound</font>.
 >
 >Given $X\in\lbrack a,b\rbrack$, it's a random variable with $E\lbrack x\rbrack$=$0$, then for any $s>0$, we have $E\lbrack e^{s\cdot X}\rbrack\le e^{s\cdot(a-b)}$
 >